 Safeguarding

-St. John’s is committed to being a Safeguarding Church, and promotes respectful pastoral ministry, and works to ensure the safeguarding and protection of all children, young people, and at risk adults.
+St. John’s is committed to being a Safeguarding Church, promotes respectful pastoral ministry, and works to ensure the safeguarding and protection of all children, young people, and at-risk adults.

-The Church adopts all Safeguarding Policies which includes the reporting of all serious incidents (safeguarding and non safeguarding) to the Charity Commission, ensuring that we act in accordance with the new arrangements set out in the New House of Bishops guidance.
+The Church adopts all Safeguarding Policies, which include the reporting of all serious incidents (safeguarding and non-safeguarding) to the Charity Commission, ensuring that we act in accordance with the arrangements set out in the New House of Bishops guidance.

-The church adopts all safeguarding policies and commits to meet all criteria within the Diocese of Bristol “Safer Recruitment and Guidance and Toolkit”.
+The church adopts all safeguarding policies and the Church also commits to meeting all criteria within the Diocese of Bristol’s “Safer Recruitment and Guidance and Toolkit”.

-The Parish Safeguarding Officer for St. John’s is St John’s PCC
+The Parish Safeguarding Officer for St. John’s is Pauline Lovering.

 The Diocesan Safeguarding Adviser is Adam Bond